MaxSa2004/Tab_Tech-Web-Project/README.md

 ## Gameplay overview

-At the start of the match, neither player may move until someone throws a tâb (1).
+At the start of the game, neither player may move until someone throws a tâb (1).
 The tâb converts a piece from "not moved" to "moved", and only "moved" pieces can move at any number the dice gives us.

-To move a piece, not just the first one, if it wasn't moved before, the player needs to throw a tâb.
-After that, that piece is "converted" and can move with every throw.
+To move a piece (not yet moved) the player needs to throw a tâb.
+After that, that piece is "converted" and can move with any throw thereon.
 A piece moves forward the exact number of squares shown by the throw.
-The board's layout indicates the allowed directions A piece can only move once to the last row, and can only do so if there are no pieces (with the same color) on the first row.
-If that happens, you skip your turn on the button "Skip turn".
+The board's layout indicates the allowed directions.
+If you have no valid moves available, you skip your turn on the button "Skip turn".

-If a moving piece lands on one or more enemy pieces, those enemy pieces are knocked off the board and goes to the opponent's side.
+If a moving piece lands on one or more enemy pieces, those enemy pieces are knocked off the board and go to the captured pieces area.

-No piece may re-enter its original row once it has left it, and cannot return to the fourth row if it entered it once already.
-A piece can only enter the fourth row if and only if there are no pieces of its left on the original row.
+No piece may re-enter its starting row once it has left it, and cannot return to the top row if it has entered it once already.
+A piece can only enter the top row if and only if there are no pieces of its type left on the original row.

 The game ends when one player has no pieces left on the board or when one player leaves the game; the other player is the winner.